tic-tac-token/ttt-book/src/chapters/3/requiring-a-specific-caller.md

 Test result: ok.
 19 passed; 0 failed; finished in 3.70ms
 ```

 We still haven't added a check against the `msg.sender` in our `resetBoard` function.
 Let's first add a couple tests.
 We can use a new cheatcode to manipulate `msg.sender` in our tests.
-The `vm.prank` cheatcode sets the `msg.sender` address for the following line:
+The `vm.prank` cheatcode sets the `msg.sender` address for the following line, similar to how `vm.expectRevert` applies to the immediately following statement.

 ```solidity